AvaloniaUI/Avalonia/docs/spec/logging.md

 ## Areas

-Each Perspex log message has an "Area" that can be used to filter the log to include only the type of events that you are interested in.
+Each Avalonia log message has an "Area" that can be used to filter the log to include only the type of events that you are interested in.
 These are currently:

 - Property